 What is the process of bees turning nectar into honey?

 Foraging bees, (worker bees) gather nectar from flowers, sucking it down using the proboscis, a similar anatomical part to that of an elephants trunk.
 The nectar itself is held inside the bee in a sac just in front of the bee’s stomach.
 The sac can expand greatly in size, allowing the bee to bring back large amounts of nectar.
-The bee then returns back to the hive and passes the nectar over to the younger nurse bees, those that are not foraging.
-The bees transform the hive into a dehumidifier to evaporate excess moisture.
-They will fan their wings until the hive is approximately 34 degrees Celsius.
+The bee then returns back to the hive and regurgitates the nectar over to the younger nurse bees, those that are not foraging.
+The nurse bees pass the nectar between them until the water content of the nectar is reduced to approximately 20%.
+At this point the nectar is then regurgitated into a cell of the honeycomb.
+Next, the bees transform the hive into a dehumidifier to evaporate excess moisture.
+They will fan their wings until the hive is approximately 34 degrees Celsius, 93 degrees Fahrenheit.
 This works best at night when the temperature outside the hive is lower and therefore can’t hold as much moisture.
-The moisture content of the nectar in the sac now becomes between 30% and 50%.
+This process is very important as the remaining water content needs to evaporate from the nectar in order for it to change state into a thicker substance recognisable as honey.
+When an individual cell (hexagon shape) in the honey frame is full of honey the nurse bees will cap it, sealing the honey into the honeycomb.

 What would be the reason for relocating hives?